hughperkins/coriander/doc/plugins.md

 - `__shfl`
 - kernel-side maths functions, such as `sin`, `log`, etc

-Of course, you are free to come up with your own registration mechanisms, that will work well with your own plugin.
+Of course, you are free to add additional registration mechanisms, that will work well with your own plugin.